Shin1203/Unit3--comsci-shin/CriteriaB.md

 In your role of a developer: read the client statement and write a draft version for the Criteria for Success in order of priority: most to least important.
 Measurable, Specific, Non-trivial

 ## Prototype 2 for user interface on Qtdesigner

+-A new registration window has been created, and registration button has been added to the login screen.
+-In the main menu, "functionality" has been added to the table view as a column -The login menu has been changed from a mainmenuui to a Qdialog, -Main menu has been changed to mainmenuui
+-All widgets have been named to mark their functionality and which page they are on to make coding easier.

 ![login](actuallogin.png)
 ![registration](loginmenuprot2.png)